cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/03_users.md

 ---

 # Users
 Users in a Shieldoo Mesh network are clients that can connect to servers.
-Other clients or servers cannot connect to a user.
 ![](../../images/Users01.png)

 ## Inviting Users to the Network